Jake-College/01_activity_maze/README.md

 ## Reflection Questions

 Please open the `writing/reflection.md` file and answer the questions there.
-Be sure to replace all instances of `TODO` with your answers.
+Be sure to replace all instances of `To-Do` with your answers.
 If you have any questions about the reflection, please ask!